WaywornSerpantOfOchreSwamp/N-body-simulation-/README.md

 # N-body-simulation-
-N body simulation, utilising OpenMP and MPI, using a particle mesh method.
+An N-body simulation using both python and cython, utilising OpenMP and MPI, using a particle mesh method.
+Simulation model superclusotrs of galaxies, with the aim was optimise run times utiliseing different parallel computation techniques, simulations ran on the blue crystal supercomputer.
+Report is provided in the repository.